jbaumadsen/jbaumadsen.github.io/README.md

 A page that you should not visit.

 ## License
-This site is licensed under BSD 2(see LICENSE.txt)
+This site is licensed under MIT(see LICENSE.txt)